All workers aged over the compulsory school leaving age (16 years old) must be paid the National Minimum Wage.

 There are different rates for adult workers (aged 21 and over), workers aged 18-20, young workers (16-17), and apprentices under 19, or over 19 and in the first year of their apprenticeship.

 Complex rules govern how the NMW is calculated, particularly for piece workers who are paid according to what they produce rather than by the hour.

-From 1st April 2016, the national living wage is £7.20 an hour for workers aged 25 and older.
+From 1st April 2016, the national living wage has been introduced for workers aged 25 and older.
 The minimum wage will still apply for workers aged 24 and under.

 The guidance on this site is intended mainly for employers and business owners, because Lawrite, which publishes this site, is a provider of HR and legal support services to employers.

 If you are an employee looking for help with a problem at work, please follow the link below for more information for employees and where you can find an employment law guide written specifically for employees, explaining your rights at work, how the employment tribunal system works, how the law protects you against discrimination at work, and other useful information: